Drought assistance programs

 Queensland Department of Agriculture and Fisheries is operating the Australian Government On-Farm Emergency Water Infrastructure Rebate on behalf of the Australian Government.
-Producers are able to access:
+The rebate includes:

-- a 25% rebate for the cost of a contractor to desilt dams on your property under the Australian Dam Desilting Rebate.
-Access the guidelines and application forms.
+- a 25% rebate for the cost of a contractor to desilt dams used for livestock on your property under the Dam Desilting Rebate (jointly funded by the Queensland and Australian Governments)

 Pest animal and weed management in drought-affected areas

 The Queensland Government and Australian Government fund projects aimed at wild dog, cat, feral pig, rabbit and weed management in Queensland.

 Read more about:

 - pest animal and weed management in drought-affected areas

 If you would like more information please phone the Customer Service Centre on 13 25 23.

 Find out about other drought rebates and fee relief, including land rent rebates, water fee relief and transport-related drought assistance.

 - Farm Household Allowance